u4545909/Visual-Matching/README.md

 Supervisor: Dr. Lexing Xie

-As part of the Undergraduate Engineering Thesis, an Android Mobile Application was implemented, to allow users to view and browse videos for the available categories, as well as find matching videos to a selected video, on the basis of frame-matchingor 'visual meme tracking'.
+As part of the Undergraduate Engineering Thesis, an Android Mobile Application was implemented, to allow users to view and browse videos for the available categories, as well as find matching videos to a selected video, on the basis of frame-matching or 'visual meme tracking'.

 Deliverables Navigation
 ------------------------------------------------------------